NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Strength of Thousands/Spellskein (Consecrate).md

-Spellskeins created during [[Spells/Consecrate|Consecrate]] rituals have a religious symbol form and can use the one-action activity anoint while in that form.
+Spellskeins created during [[Consecrate|Consecrate]] rituals have a religious symbol form and can use the one-action activity anoint while in that form.

 * * *